Skip to main content

 RIDE AROUND THE RIVERS

 Explore parts of North and East Fremantle as you follow this route along the Swan River.
-This map shows various routes you can ride around the scenic Swan and Canning Rivers.
-It will also help you gauge how long it will take to travel a particular distance, with most people able to cover 10km in 30-40 minutes.
+There are various routes you can ride around the scenic Swan and Canning Rivers, with most people able to cover 10km in 30-40 minutes.

 PERTH TO FREMANTLE (25km)

-Did you know that you can cycle all the way from Perth city to Fremantle, taking in stunning views of the Swan River along the way?
-This map shows a great route for those keen to explore on two wheels.
+Did you know that you can cycle all the way from Perth to Fremantle, taking in stunning views of the Swan River along the way?
+It's a great route for those keen on two-wheeled exploration.

 Mountain Biking